The best cheap gaming laptop deals of the week: Asus, MSI, Acer, and more

 Lenovo Legion 7i (15.6-inch) |

-A second excellent Legion discount for you; act fast and you can get $160 off with the code 4THOFJULYSALE, netting you a very good RTX 2060 graphics card, a 10th-gen hexa-core i7 processor, and 512GB of SSD storage for faster booting.
+A second excellent Legion discount for you; act fast and you can get $330 off with the code BFCMDB7, netting you a very good RTX 2060 graphics card, a 10th-gen hexa-core i7 processor, and 512GB of SSD storage for faster booting.
 Superb value.View Deal

 Lenovo Legion Y740 (15.6-inch) |